webosose/website/content/en/docs/guides/development/localization/applying-internationalization.md

 ---
-title: Writing Localizable Code
+title: Applying Internationalization
-date: 2020-06-30
+date: 2020-08-27
-weight: 20
+weight: 11
 toc: true
 ---

-To successfully localize your apps and services, strings need to be wrapped with a function appropriate to their file type.
+To successfully localize your apps and services, you need to internationalize them first.

+Internationalization mainly carries out the following two tasks: marking text strings for translation and formatting locale-sensitive data.
+Text strings of your apps and services need to be marked for translation.
+Formatting locale-sensitive data, such as dates, times, numbers or currency, for different locales and cultural conventions are also required.
+These are done by using an external internationalization library for each supported programming language.

-Localization in webOS OSE is available for the following programming languages: JavaScript, C/C++ and QML types.
+Internationalization in webOS OSE is available for different programming languages.
+See [Overview](/docs/guides/development/localization/localization#overview) for the list of supported programming languages.

+{{< note >}}
+This page only provides guides for marking strings for translation.
+For more information about formatting locale-sensitive data, please refer to the user guide of the provided internationalization library for each programming language.
+{{< /note >}}

 ## JavaScript

-For web apps developed in JavaScript, use [iLib](https://github.com/iLib-js/iLib) to write codes for localization.
+For web apps developed in JavaScript, use [iLib](https://github.com/iLib-js/iLib) to internationalize your code.

 {{< note >}}
 For more information about iLib, refer to the [iLib documentation](https://github.com/iLib-js/iLib/blob/development/docs/index.md).